thasso/pyjip/docs/source/tools_and_pipelines.rst

         """
         def validate(self):
             if self.options['name'] == 'Joe':
-                self.validation_error("Sorry joe, I don't like your shoes.")
+                self.validation_error("Sorry Joe, I don't like your shoes.")

         def run(self):
             # we are not a tool instance